 Depression

-Depression is a mental health condition that entails persistent sadness, apathy, hopelessness, and/or lack of interest in life.
+Depression is a mental health condition that entails persistent feelings of sadness, apathy, hopelessness, loss of energy, and/or lack of interest in life.

 Mild versions of these feelings are normal parts of day-to-day life.
-It’s common, and even healthy, to feel sad or hopeless in reaction to a difficult life event, the state of the world around you, or just to go through a period of time where things feel off.
+It's common, and even healthy, to feel sad or hopeless in reaction to stressful life events, the state of the world around you, or just to go through a period where things feel off.

-But when these feelings become especially frequent, intense, or long-lasting, they can interfere with the daily life activities.
+But when these emotions become especially frequent, intense, or long-lasting, they can interfere with daily life activities.

 Prevalence of depression

-The most commonly diagnosed form of depression, major depressive disorder, affects around 16 million adults in the United States each year.
-That’s roughly 6.7% of all the adults in the United States.
-Some sources estimate that up to 15% of the adult population worldwide will experience depression at some point in their lives.
+Major depressive disorder, also called major depression, is the most common diagnosis, which affects around 21 million adults in the United States each year - that's roughly 8.4% of all the adults - and nearly 280 million people globally.
+The COVID-19 pandemic has shifted these numbers up considerably with a 25% increase in anxiety and depression worldwide.
+Some sources estimate that up to 15% of the adult population internationally will experience clinical depression at some point in their lives.

-If you’re struggling with depression, you may find it difficult to seek help.
-One survey from the NCHS indicates that only 29% of all individuals with depression reported contacting a mental health professional in the past year.
+If you're struggling with a mood disorder or mental health condition, you may find it difficult to seek help.
+Data from the ADAA shows that nearly 40% of all individuals with severe depression did not contact a mental health care provider to receive treatment.

 Symptoms of depression

-- Persistent sadness or hopelessness: These feelings might occur without an obvious cause, and may not improve when external circumstances improve.
+- Persistent intense sadness or feelings of hopelessness: These feelings might occur without an obvious cause and may not improve when external circumstances improve.

-- Lack of energy: Those struggling with depression may find it difficult to get out of bed and complete day-to-day activities.
+- Lack of energy: Those struggling with depressed mood may find it difficult to get out of bed and complete daily activities.

 - Irritability or restlessness: Some presentations of depression may include excessive or agitated activity, rather than (or alternating with) a lack of energy.

-- Difficulty concentrating: You might feel a general sense of mental fogginess, and/or find it harder to focus and think things through.
+- Difficultly concentrating: You might feel a general sense of mental fogginess, and/or find it harder to focus and think things through.

-- Loss of interest in pleasurable activities: If you’re experiencing depression, the things that usually bring you joy (socializing, hobbies, sex) may seem dull and uninteresting.
+- Loss of interest in pleasurable activities: Experiencing apathy is common when the things that usually bring you joy (social activities, hobbies, sex) may seem dull and uninteresting.

-- Changes in sleeping or eating habits: Depression can cause you to sleep or eat too much or too little.
+- Changes in sleeping or eating habits: Feelings of sadness and negative emotions can cause you to sleep or eat too much or too little, often resulting in rapid weight gain or significant weight loss.

-- Thoughts of suicide or death: These thoughts may be persistent, involuntary, and disruptive to your daily life.
+- Thoughts of suicide or death: These feelings of worthlessness and negative thoughts may be persistent, involuntary, and disruptive to your daily life.

 Different types of depression